 - museums and galleries

 Latest statistical releases for the Taking Part survey can be found on the Taking Part survey statistical releases page.

 Record-level Taking Part datasets can be accessed via the UK Data Service, University of Essex.
 These include data from 2005/06 to present, covering adult, child and longitudinal data.
-Please note that datasets are deposited for not-for-profit educational and research purposes only.
-Follow this link to access the series page for the Taking Part Survey.
+Please note that datasets are available for not-for-profit educational and research purposes only.

 We are always interested in hearing your views on the Taking Part survey.
 Please contact us by email at email@example.com.